rxzheng/rxzheng/README.md

 **Projects:**
 - philosocratic: a website to compete with your friends on an educational philosophical website

+- heLM: a website that introduces the heLM project

 - turtlepyrecreate: an image recreation tool with Python turtle

 - homebrewinstall: a script to install homebrew with sudo privileges